jefflin-git/commercial-web/README.md

 - able to modify product amount at shopping cart
 - able to remove products from shopping cart
 - able to register for an account and become User
+- able to use facebook login to register for an account and become User (only valid in local verson)
 ### User
 All features same as Visitor, plus
 - able to login and logout
+- able to use facebook login (only valid in local verson)
 - able to make an order
 - System will send an order confirmation email to User once order created
 - able to view all of its orders and orders' status